syncfusion-content/blazor-docs/blazor/barcode/getting-started.md

 ---
 layout: post
 title: Getting Started with Blazor Barcode Component | Syncfusion
-description: Learn about Getting Started with Blazor Barcode component of Syncfusion, and more details.
+description: Checkout and learn about getting started with Blazor Barcode component of Syncfusion, and more details.
 platform: Blazor
 control: Barcode
 documentation: ug
 ---

-# Getting Started
+# Getting Started with Blazor Barcode Component

 This section briefly explains about how to include a BarcodeGenerator in your Blazor Server-Side application.
 You can refer [Getting Started with Syncfusion Blazor for Server-Side in Visual Studio 2019](https://blazor.syncfusion.com/documentation/getting-started/blazor-server-side-visual-studio-2019/) page for the introduction and configuring the common specifications.